macintyrelab/CNpare/README.md

 -   copy number – `segVal`
 -   sample identifier – `sample`

-This package includes a data frame with copy-number profiles of 1,417 human cancer cell lines from the Cancer Cell Line Encyclopaedia (CCLE) and Genomics of Drug Sensitivity in cancer (GDSC), which has been generated with ASCAT.

 The segmented profile used as input needs to be transformed to bin-level copy number profiles.
 This can be done using `getCNbins()`.
 A `QDNAseqCopyNumbers` object can be also used as input.

+This package includes `CellModels_ASCAT.RData`, a data frame with copy-number profiles of 1,417 human cancer cell lines from the Cancer Cell Line Encyclopaedia (CCLE) and Genomics of Drug Sensitivity in cancer (GDSC), which has been generated with ASCAT.
+This dataset must be also be transformed to bin-level copy numbers.

 ### Compare two copy-number profiles